oap-project/raydp/doc/spark_on_ray.md

  3. Run your application, such as `raydp-submit --ray-conf /path/to/ray.conf --class org.apache.spark.examples.SparkPi --conf spark.executor.cores=1 --conf spark.executor.instances=1 --conf spark.executor.memory=500m $SPARK_HOME/examples/jars/spark-examples.jar`.
 Note that `--ray-conf` must be specified right after raydp-submit, and before any spark arguments.

 ### Placement Group
-RayDP can leverage Ray's placement group feature and schedule executors onto spcecified placement group.
-It provides better control over the allocation of Spark executors on a Ray cluster, for example spreading the spark executors onto seperate nodes or starting all executors on a single node.
+RayDP can leverage Ray's placement group feature and schedule executors onto specified placement group.
+It provides better control over the allocation of Spark executors on a Ray cluster, for example spreading the spark executors onto separate nodes or starting all executors on a single node.
 You can specify a created placement group when init spark, as shown below:

 ```python
 raydp.init_spark(..., placement_group=pg)
 ```

 Or you can just specify the placement group strategy.
-RayDP will create a coreesponding placement group and manage its lifecycle, which means the placement group will be created together with SparkSession and removed when calling `raydp.stop_spark()`.
+RayDP will create a corresponding placement group and manage its lifecycle, which means the placement group will be created together with SparkSession and removed when calling `raydp.stop_spark()`.
 Strategy can be "PACK", "SPREAD", "STRICT_PACK" or "STRICT_SPREAD".
 Please refer to [Placement Groups document](https://docs.ray.io/en/latest/placement-group.html#pgroup-strategy) for details.

 ```python
 raydp.init_spark(..., placement_group_strategy="SPREAD")